 The server is more forgiving if it cannot find the configured error-message file (specified using the lc_messagessystem variables).
 Previously, the server wrote a message to the error log to indicate the problem, then aborted the startup process and exited.
-Now the server writes a message to the error log and defaults to built-in English messages.
+Now the server writes a message, but continues startup and defaults to built-in English messages.
 This applies to messages the server writes to the error log and sends to clients.
 See Setting the Error Message Language.

-Error logging is being rewritten to use the MySQL component architecture.
+Error logging was rewritten to use the MySQL component architecture.
 Traditional error logging is implemented using built-in components, and logging using the system log is implemented as a loadable component.
 In addition, a loadable JSON log writer is available.
 To control which log components to enable, use the log_error_servicessystem variable.
 For more information, see The Error Log.